World's #1 finishing resource since 1989

 I received an antique brass fire extinguisher (circa 1940's), and have been getting to business getting the tarnish off.
 Now that the majority of the thick tarnish is gone, I have a wonderful pink brass.
 Is this possibly what they call red brass, or do I still have a lot more cleaning and polishing left to do?
 Any suggestions or answers will be greatly appreciated.

-Sounds like you have a copper fire exting. get a product called Nevr-Dull [linked by editor to product info at Amazon] made by Eagle One. this should help I hope!Donald b [last name deleted for privacy by Editor]
+Sounds like you have a copper fire exting. get a product called Nevr-Dull [affil. link to info/product on Amazon] made by Eagle One. this should help I hope!Donald b [last name deleted for privacy by Editor]

 polished treasures metal refinishing - woodbury NJ